smittytone/Spasm/README.md

-# spasm 1.0.0 #

-### aka ‘Smittytone’s Primary 6809 ASeMbler’ ###
+# SPASM ‘Smittytone’s Primary 6809 ASeMbler’ 1.0.0 #

-&nbsp;<br />*spasm* is an assembler/disassembler for the Motorola 6809 microprocessor written in Python 3.
+*spasm* is an assembler/disassembler for the Motorola 6809 microprocessor written in Python 3.

-It is currently a work in progress.
-Assembler testing is underway, and disassembly is not fully implemented.

 It was written to generate 6809 machine code for a separate processor emulation project.
 As such, it does not output files into a standard format, but in the form of JSON intended to be read by the emulator.
-The output file’s extension is `.6809`, but it is a texf file containing a JSON object:
+The output file’s extension is `.6809`, but it is a text file containing a JSON object:

 ```json
 { "address" : <start_address_of_code>,
   "code"    : <string_of_assembled_code_bytes> }
 ```

-A sample file, `sample.6809`, is included with the repository.
+A sample file, `sample01.6809`, is included with the repository.

 Input is in the form of one or more `.asm` files which are text files containing the source code.
 For example: